woydziak/IGEL-Docs/README.md

 # IGEL-Docs

 IGEL-Docs is a repository hosting all kind of IGEL-Community related documentation.
-The provided documentation is without any warranty or support by IGEL Technology.
+This documentation is without any warranty or support by IGEL Technology.

 -----